Soneliem/Soneliem/README.md

 # Hello there 👋

-I'm Sonel, a Software Engineering Student that wants to get his hands into software and app development.
-Exploring different
+I'm Sonel, a Software Engineering Student that wants to get my hands into software and app development.
+Currently exploring different technologies and trameworks by creating simple to complex applications.

 ## Languages and Frameworks